flappyfishhh/CITS5505-Web-Dev/README.md

 ## Design

 - **Backend**: Implemented with Flask, managing routing, and handling database operations.
-- **Frontend**: Designed with HTML, CSS, and JavaScript for dynamic interactions.
+- **Frontend**: Designed with HTML, CSS, JQuery, and AJAX for dynamic interactions.
-- **Database**: Uses SQLAlchemy for database interactions, supporting user authentication, request creation, tagging, and responses.
+- **Database**: Uses SQLite for database interactions, supporting user authentication, request creation, tagging, and responses.
+- **Websockets**: Used for real-time updates and dynamic interactions.

 ## Team Information